Shopify/quilt/packages/react-google-analytics/README.md

 #### Handling Errors

-As browser becomes more strict and tracking scripts are blocked more frequently by users, there is a good chance this component will not be able to embed the Google Analytics script as intended.
+As browsers become more strict and tracking scripts blocked more frequently by users, there is a good chance this component will not be able to embed the Google Analytics script as intended.
 For these cases, you can pass an `onError` callback as follows:

 ```jsx
 import {Universal} from '@shopify/react-google-analytics';